MOhhh-ok/gas-sheet/README.md

 # TypeSheet

-This is a script like ORM (but single table) in typescript.
+This is a script like ORM (but single table) in GAS (Google Apps Script) with typescript.

 ``` typescript
 type Model = {